-1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed C 2.
-The amount of proceeds from section 108 loan guarantees that will be used during the year to 1 address the priority needs and specific objectives identified in the grantee's strategic plan.
+1. The total amount of program income that will have been received before the start of the program year and that has not yet been reprogrammed 0 2.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
 0 3.
 The amount of surplus funds from urban renewal settlements 0 4.
-The amount of any grant funds returned to the line of credit for which the planned use has no t been included in a prior statement or plan 0 5.
-The amount of income from float-funded activities Total Program Income: 0 Other CDBG Requirements 1.
+The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 0 5.
+The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements 1.
 The amount of urgent need activities 0 2.
 The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
 Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
-Specify the years covered that include this Annual Action Plan.
-0.00%
+Specify the years covered that include this Annual Action Plan. .00%

-The 2021 Action Plan is designated as year 2 of a 3 year overall benefit period consisting of 2020, 2021, and 2022.
+The 2023 Action Plan is designated as year 4 of a 5-year overall benefit period.